dvln/out/README.md

-In this case we want to keep the screen output unchanged and going to the screen and we want to instead turn on the log file output stream and make it match the screens output exactly (by default logfile output has more flags turned on by default to show pid, long date/timestamp, file name, line # and func name markup and other goodies).
+In this case we want to keep the screen output unchanged and going to the screen and we want to instead turn on the log file output stream and make it match the screens output exactly (by default log file output has more flags turned on by default to show pid, long date/timestamp, file name, line # and func name markup and other goodies).
 So we'll turn that off and match the screen output stream flag settings and output threshold and write the result (matching the screen